Export control: United Kingdom

 The principal legislation is the retained EU regulation 428/2009 which still applies with amendments, because of the EU Withdrawal Act.
 This regulation is harmonised with the Export Control Order.
 The newer 'recast' EU regulation 2021/821 does not apply to mainland Britain since that comes after Brexit.
 There is the similar-sounding Export Control Act of 2002 which grants powers to the Secretary of State to impose such rules and this still applies.

 Since Brexit, the Northern Ireland Protocol keeps Northern Ireland within the UK customs territory, but de facto means Northern Ireland is aligned with the EU customs.
 Consequently exports from Northern Ireland are subject to the EU regulations, including the new EU regulation 2021/821.
 No export licences are required for movement of dual-use goods between Great Britain and Northern Ireland.
 The Windsor Framework doesn't appear to impact export control.

 The export classifications are declared in the UK strategic export control lists.

 It is administered by the Export Control Joint Unit (ECJU), part of the Department for Business and Trade, with a web-based administration system SPIRE.
 (A new system LITE is being phased in since 2021, with a public beta for SIELs only from September 2024.)
 ECJU also manage enforcement and audit of licence compliance.
 It is recommended that companies involved in exports nominate staff, conduct training, keep records, perform internal audits and commit to compliance.

 Licences include Standard Individual Export Licences (SIEL), Open Individual Export Licences (OIEL) and Open General Export Licences (OGEL) also known as General Export Authorisation (GEA), formerly known before 2013 as an Open General Licence (OGL).

+Enforcement of UK export controls is a separate responsibility and sits within HM Revenue and Customs (HMRC).

+In July 2026, HMRC announced its largest ever fine for breaches of export controls, with Airbus paying a settlement of £6.4 million following a two-year investigation into export control violations.
+The investigation focused on anomalies over the cross-border transfer of parts for the A400M military airlifter that came to light during an audit in 2022.